Full List of Local Government Areas in Abuja FCT

 Gwagwalada Leadership

-The Gwagwalada area council is administratively headed by an executive chairman and the current chairman is Hon.
-Alhaji Abubakar Jibrin Giri.
-You can reach out to him or send a message to the area council via email: [email protected].
+The Gwagwalada area council is administratively headed by an executive chairman, and the current chairman is Hon.
+Mohammed Kasim.
+You can reach out to the area council via email: [email protected].

-There are several traditional rulers in Gwagwalada such as the Aguma of Gwagwalada who is His Royal Highness Alhaji Muhammad Magaji.
-We also have the Agora of Zuba who is His Royal Highness Alhaji Mohammed Bello Umar.
+There are several traditional rulers in Gwagwalada, including the Aguma of Gwagwalada, His Royal Highness Alhaji Muhammad Magaji.
+We also have the Agora of Zuba, who is His Royal Highness Alhaji Mohammed Bello Umar.

 Gwagwalada Wards